1 Core Functions

 2. Identify and rank problems based on individual client needs in the written treatment plan.

-3. Formulate agreed upon immediate and long-term goals using behavioral terms in the written treatment plan.
+3. Formulate agreed-upon immediate and long-term goals using behavioral terms in the written treatment plan.

-4. Identify the treatment methods and resources to be utilized as appropriate for the individual client.
+4. Identify the treatment methods and resources to be utilized, as appropriate for the individual client.

 Explanation:

 The treatment contract is based on the assessment and is a product of negotiation between the client and counselor to be sure the plan is tailored to the individual’s needs.
 The language of the problem, goal, and strategy statements should be specific, intelligible to the client, and expressed in behavioral terms.
-The statement of the problem concisely on a client need identified previously.
+The statement of the problem concisely elaborates on a client need identified previously.
 The goal statements refer specifically to the identified problem and may include one objective or set of objectives ultimately intended to solve or mitigate the problem.
 The goals must be expressed in behavioral terms in order for the counselor and client to determine progress in treatment.
 Both immediate and long-term goals should be established.
 The plan or strategy is a specific activity that links the problem with the goal.
 It describes the services, who will provide them, when they will be provided, and at what frequency.
 Treatment planning is a dynamic process and the contracts must be regularly reviewed and modified as appropriate.

 VI.
-COUNSELING: (Individual, Group, and Significant Others): The utilization of special skills to assist individuals, families, or groups in achieving objectives through exploration of a problem and its ramifications, examination of attitudes and feelings; consideration of alternative solutions; and decision-making.
+COUNSELING: (Individual, Group, and Significant Others): The utilization of special skills to assist individuals, families, or groups in achieving objectives through exploration of a problem and its ramifications, examination of attitudes and feelings, consideration of alternative solutions, and decision-making.

 Global Criteria: